Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: Higher-genus mirror symmetry and string theory

-where $\Omega_Y$ is the holomorphic volume form of $V$.
+where $\Omega_Y$ is the holomorphic volume form of $Y$.
 We will be rather interested in a single B-brane wrapping a curve $\C^{*}_v \coloneqq \{v\} \times \C^{*} \subset Y$, where $v$ is a point in $V$.
-The study of the dimensional reduction of holomorphic Chern-Simons to describe a B-brane wrapping a curve was first done by Aganagic and Vafa \cite{aganagic2000mirror} (Section 4).
+The dimensional reduction of holomorphic Chern-Simons theory to describe a B-brane wrapping a curve was first studied by Aganagic and Vafa \cite[\S 4]{aganagic2000mirror}.
 Writing locally

 where $(x,p)$ are local holomorphic Darboux coordinates on $V$ near $v$ and $z$ a linear coordinate along $\C^{*}$, the fields of the reduced theory on $\C^{*}_v$ are functions $(x(z,\bar{z}),p(z,\bar{z}))$ and the action is